 The symptoms can be prevented by using a medication such as Diamox before you begin to ascend.
-At euroClinix, you can buy medication which can be used to prevent altitude sickness before going abroad.
-You will need to fill in a free online consultation so that a doctor can be sure that it will be a safe and effective medication for you before it is dispatched for free next day delivery.
+At euroClinix, we provide medication which can be used to prevent altitude sickness before going abroad.
+You will need to simply fill in a free online consultation as part of the order process so that a doctor can be sure that it will be a safe and effective medication for you before a prescription is provided to our pharmacy and your medication dispatched for free next day delivery.

 The term 'altitude sickness' is used to describe a combination of symptoms which some people experience when they are at the top of a high mountain.
 It does not affect people within the UK as the highest mountain measures only 1,344m.
 However, many people who go abroad on skiing, hiking or trekking holidays may experience symptoms when they reach a high altitude.

 The decrease in atmospheric pressure at high altitudes means that the oxygen supply to your brain and muscles will be reduced.
 The main cause for severe altitude sickness is a lack of acclimatisation.
 This means that you have reached a high altitude and not allowed your body to adjust to the height before moving further up.
 As your lungs and heart have to work harder the higher up you get, this can lead to dangerous complications if there is a lack of oxygen flowing through the body.